Get This . . .

 Chris Woodside is a writer and editor who writes about the history of ordinary Americans and their clashes with nature.

 Libertarians on the Prairie, her book about the lives and collaboration of Laura Ingalls Wilder and her daughter, is available in hardback and a paperback edition with a Foreword by Stephen Heuser.

-Chris’s book Libertarians on the Prairie from Arcade Publishing (2016 and 2017) takes apart the American frontier myth (here how in this talk at the Herbert Hoover Presidential Library), relating the story of the collaboration on the Little House books between Laura Ingalls Wilder and her daughter, Rose Wilder Lane, a founder of the libertarian political movement.
+Libertarians on the Prairie takes apart the American frontier myth (here how in this talk at the Herbert Hoover Presidential Library), relating the story of the collaboration on the Little House books between Laura Ingalls Wilder and her daughter, Rose Wilder Lane, a founder of the libertarian political movement.

 “The classic history of the classic series.” —Mark Kramer, founding director of Nieman Program on Narrative Journalism at Harvard University